VrMonterrey/IoTHub/README.md

 2. In the function, check for any `DeviceError` events.
 3. If an error is detected, use an email service (such as SendGrid) to send an email notification.

-## Data Flow Diagram
+## Data Flow Description

-The following diagram illustrates the data flow and business logic implementation:
+The following text illustrates the data flow and business logic implementation:

 1. **Error Handling**:
     - Device experiences more than 3 errors in under 1 minute.